ogusarenko/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-openldap-as-an-ldap-provider.md

       nameAttr: cn
 ```

-Run the `mkectl apply` command using the configuration file to apply the configuration to MKE.
+Run the `mkectl apply` command using the configuration file to apply the
+configuration to MKE 4k.

 ```bash
 mkectl apply -f config.yaml